Di Lauro clan: Activities

 In the early 2000s, the clan's drug revenue was estimated by Italian investigators to be worth about €200 million per year.

 Under the rule of Paolo Di Lauro, Secondigliano, the clan's stronghold, became the largest open-air narcotics market in Europe.

 The Di Lauro clan funneled the money into real estate, buying dozens of flats in Naples, shops in France and the Netherlands, as well as businesses importing fur, fake fur and lingerie.
 Cosimo Di Lauro sometimes travelled to Paris to control the business of the clan in France.
 The clan also produces counterfeit clothes in the Netherlands.
 According to the pentito Antonio Accurso, the Di Lauro clan also has ties to the Sacra Corona Unita and Ciro Contini, a member of the Contini Clan, regarding drug trafficking.

 On 12 July 2019, the Italian police confiscated €300 million, including 600 properties, 16 vehicles and numerous bank accounts belonging to Antonio Passarelli, a businessman believed to be connected to the Di Lauro clan.
-Additionally, in October of 2021, the Spanish police arrested a suspected member of the organization in Málaga, who was in charge of the tobacco smuggling activities for the organization in Spain.
+Additionally, in October 2021, the Spanish police arrested a suspected member of the organization in Málaga, who was in charge of the tobacco smuggling activities for the organization in Spain.

+In May 2026, Italian authorities carried out a major anti-drug operation against a subgroup linked to the Di Lauro clan, leading to the arrest of 14 people.
+The investigation focused on a trafficking network operating mainly in the districts of Secondigliano and Vasto-Arenaccia, with activities extending to the province of Reggio Emilia.
+According to investigators, the group was headed by Vincenzo Di Lauro, son of Paolo Di Lauro, and coordinated operationally by Raffaele Paolo, known as “O’ rockets,” who resumed managing drug distribution after his release from prison in 2019.
+The organization maintained stable connections with Albanian criminal groups, which supplied cocaine and hashish imported from abroad.
+The inquiry, conducted between 2020 and 2023, involved surveillance operations, wiretaps, arrests in flagrante, and the seizure of several kilograms of narcotics.